 Foot health isn’t just about the feet: Our feet are our body’s foundation, so if there’s a problem, it can affect the rest of our body.
 Likewise, if there’s a problem elsewhere in our body, it can increase the burden on our feet and lead to foot issues.
-Bottom line: if you have a foot or ankle problem, or something just doesn’t seem quite right, you can see one of our foot specialists for an assessment.
+Bottom line: if you have foot or ankle pain, or something just doesn’t seem quite right, you can see one of our foot specialists for an assessment.

 All of the treatment services at our foot clinic start with an assessment by one of our skilled chiropodists.
 If it is your first time visiting Feet First Clinic, you will be booked for an Initial Assessment.
 Our chiropodists also conduct foot assessments for:

 - Diagnostic Purposes; or

 Even if you’re not quite sure what’s going on and just want a foot specialist to take a look at your feet, you can come in for an assessment – no referral required.

 - The chiropodist will listen to your foot concerns and take a medical history.